by Nils Osmar.

 - I’ve found it easy to add EPA, DHA and MCT oils to my diet.

-- I eat sardines three or four times a week.
+- I eat sardines three or four times a week, and eat salmon roe every day.

-- I take fish oil and krill oil as a supplement.
+- I take fish oil and krill oil as supplements.
+The best kind of fish oil I’ve found is Viva, which contains fish oil in a triglyceride form.

 - Compounds found in colored berries have been shown to (possibly) have a protective effect against Alzheimer’s and dementia.